justunsix/dotfiles-playbook/README.md

 - Make Ansible vars and tasks more flexible instead of hardcoding values with:
   - Use [`ansible.builtin.setup`](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/setup_module.html) settings
     - `Ansible_distribution` for conditionals on Fedora and Ubuntu playbook
-  - Build on `default_config.yaml` and override for Fedora
+  - Build on `default_config.yaml` and override for other Linux distributions
 - Set up [Ansible logging](https://docs.ansible.com/automation-controller/latest/html/administration/logging.html) to more easily read output outside the terminal

 ## License